As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Tumbling rocks takes a lot of time, patience, and electricity.
 It is essential to choose the right rough material.

-Some of the rocks that are commonly tumbled nicely are jasper, agate, moonstone, laps lazuli, obsidian, petrified wood, amethyst, tiger’s eye, or other varieties of quartz.
+Some of the rocks commonly tumbled nicely are jasper, agate, moonstone, laps lazuli, obsidian, petrified wood, amethyst, tiger’s eye, or other varieties of quartz.

 However, not every type of rock is suitable for tumbling.
 As a beginner, it is better to stick to quartz and agates.

-The rocks you are about to toss into the tumbler should not have deep cracks or voids.
+The rocks you will toss into the tumbler should not have deep cracks or voids.
 The unusually shaped stones are also a no.

-TIP: As already stated above, not all rocks are good for tumbling.
-That is the reason I summarized the list of the best 15 rocks for tumbling.
+TIP: As stated above, not all rocks are good for tumbling.
+That is why I summarized the list of the best 15 rocks for tumbling.
 Check out the best rocks for tumbling below:

 What Rocks Are Good For Tumbling?
 15 Best Rocks & Minerals